sfazliddinov385/defender-detection-engineering-lab/README.md

 Once my rules were live, Defender took the Encoded PowerShell alert and the Run Key Persistence alert — both on victim-a, both tied to the same user — and merged them into one incident.
 It named it on its own: **"Multi-stage incident involving Execution & Persistence on one endpoint."**

 ![Multi-stage incident attack story graph](screenshots/19-multistage-attack-story.png) *The graph shows both alerts (2/2) tied to victim-a.
-The host shows as Isolated — that's my containment step, visible right in the incident.*
+The host shows as Isolated — the containment step, visible right in the incident.*

 ---